menickname/waafle/docs/demo.md

 12571        0.856          0.965          AABAAAA       B>A        s__Ruminococcus_bromii      s__Faecalibacterium_prausnitzii  f__Ruminococcaceae
 ```

-In the case of the first contig, 12571, these fields tell us that the contig was best explained by a putative LGT between *Ruminococcus bromii* and *Faecalibacterium_prausnitzii* -- two species that are related at the family level [according to the lowest common ancestor (LCA) field].
+In the case of the first contig, 12571, these fields tell us that the contig was best explained by a putative LGT between *Ruminococcus bromii* and *Faecalibacterium prausnitzii*: two species that are related at the family level [according to the lowest common ancestor (LCA) field].
 The synteny pattern `AABAAAA` suggests that a single *F. prausnitzii* gene (`B`) inserted into the *R. bromii* genome.

 The min-max score entry indicates that, across the seven loci of this contig, one of these species always scored at least 0.856 (this exceeded the default k~2~ value of 0.8, allowing the LGT to be called).

-Add column 16 to the `cut` command above to inspect the functions of these genes:
+Add column 16 to the `cut` command above to inspect the annotations of these genes:

 ```
 ANNOTATIONS:UNIPROT